adrianrleung/ICHack24/README.md

 # ICHack24
-Cybersecurity game using python to educate about dangers on the internet
+Cybersecurity game using python, pygame and SQLite.
+Used pygame for GUI and SQLite to store progress, as well as logins